Good Budget Option?

 - 3x DP ports 1.4

-No USB-C option is provided in the RTX 2060 which is NVIDIA’s imposed limitation.
-Due to limitations from the source, I did not open the card to take a look at the PCB and the power delivery system.
+No USB-C option is provided in the RTX 2060, NVIDIA’s imposed limitation.
+Due to limitations from the source, I did not open the card to look at the PCB and the power delivery system.

 Following is the information regarding the test system and drivers that I have used to test this graphics card: